-Post-Investigation ADR refers to the use of mediation anytime after an investigation by the NRC’s Office of Investigations is complete and an enforcement panel concludes that pursuit of an enforcement action appears warranted.
+Enforcement ADR, formerly known as "post-investigation ADR", refers to the use of mediation either (1) anytime after an investigation by the NRC's Office of Investigations is complete and an enforcement panel concludes that pursuit of an enforcement action appears warranted or (2) for nonwillful, traditional cases with the potential for civil penalties.
 Discrimination and other wrongdoing cases are the two types of enforcement cases eligible for mediation after an investigation is complete.
 In SECY-06-0102, dated May 5, 2006, the Staff notified the Commission that, in enforcing those two types of cases, it would also include other non-wrongdoing apparent violations, if any, associated with the event that gave rise to the willful apparent violations to ensure comprehensive results.

 - Prior to a pre-decisional enforcement conference;

 - After the initial enforcement action (e.g. issuance of a Notice of Violation); and

 - After imposition of a civil penalty and prior to a hearing request.

 The following is a summary of the other major components of the Enforcement ADR program:

 - The parties are the NRC and the licensee (or contractor/individual)

 - The program is totally voluntary

 - No one is required, obligated, or forced to engage in, or continue with, mediation

 - Cornell is the neutral administrator of the program with whom the NRC has a contract.
 Cornell administers the day-to-day activities of the program and provides mediators